Compare Progressive, Allstate, Liberty Mutual and Nationwide (+ other top companies) to find the best home insurance in Indianapolis, Indiana.

 The amount you pay for homeowners insurance in Indianapolis depends on the insurance company through which you purchase a policy.
 The most affordable home insurance in Indianapolis is Hastings Mutual, offering average annual rates at just $1,228 per year.
 This is considerably cheaper than the city’s average homeowners premium of $1,502.

-Start your search for a home insurance policy by reviewing the cheapest companies in Indianapolis, Indiana:
+Start your search for a home insurance policy by reviewing the cheapest homeowners insurance carriers in Indianapolis, Indiana, below.
+Then, see our list of which home insurance carriers ranked best for customer satisfaction.

 |Company||Average Annual Rate|